What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • isosteviol.

-Stevia contains many vital minerals, vitamins that are usually missing from artificial sweeteners.
+Stevia contains many vital minerals and vitamins that are usually missing from artificial sweeteners.

-Studies have shown that the kaempferol found in stevia can reduce the risk of pancreatic cancer by 23% (American Journal of Epidemiology).
+Studies have shown that kaempferol contained in stevia can reduce the risk of developing pancreatic cancer by 23% (American Journal of Epidemiology).

-Chlorogenic acid reduces the enzymatic conversion of glycogen to glucose in addition to reducing intestinal absorption of glucose.
-Thus, it helps to lower blood sugar levels.
+Chlorogenic acid reduces the enzymatic conversion of glycogen to glucose in addition to reducing glucose absorption in the intestine.
+Thus, it helps reduce blood sugar levels.
 Laboratory research also confirm a decrease in blood glucose levels and an increase in the concentration of glucose-6-phosphate in the liver and glycogen.

-Certain glycosides in stevia extract have been found to dilate blood vessels, increase sodium excretion, and increase urine output.
-In fact, stevia, with a little more high doses than as a sweetener, can lower blood pressure.
+Certain glycosides in stevia extract have been found to dilate blood vessels and increase sodium excretion and urine output.
+Essentially, stevia, with a little more high doses than as a sweetener, may lower blood pressure.

-As a non-carbohydrate sweetener, stevia did not promote the growth of Streptococcus mutans bacteria in the mouth, which is attributed to causing cavities.
+As a non-carbohydrate sweetener, stevia did not promote the growth of Streptococcus mutans bacteria in the mouth, which has been linked to tooth decay.

-Stevia as a sweetener - the benefits and harms
+Stevia as a sweetener - benefits and harms

-What makes stevia so popular with people with type 2 diabetes is that it sweetens food without raising blood glucose levels.
-This sugar substitute has practically no calories and carbohydrates, so not only diabetics, but also healthy people are not averse to introducing it into their daily diet.
+What makes stevia so popular among people with type 2 diabetes is that it sweetens foods without raising blood glucose levels.
+This sugar substitute has virtually no calories and carbohydrates, so not only diabetics, but also healthy people are not averse to introducing it into their daily diet.

 Stevia can be used by diabetics as an alternative to sugar.
-It is better than any other substitute as it is derived from natural extract plants and does not contain any carcinogenic or any other harmful substances.
-However, endocrinologists recommend that their patients try to cut back on sweeteners or avoid them altogether.
+It is better than any other substitute because it is obtained from natural extract plants and does not contain any carcinogenic or any other substances harmful to health.
+However, endocrinologists recommend that their patients try to reduce their intake of sweeteners or avoid them altogether.

-For healthy people stevia is not required as the body itself is able to limit sugar and produce insulin.
-In that case, the most the best option it would be to limit sugar intake rather than use other sweeteners.
+For healthy people Stevia is not required as the body is capable of limiting sugar and producing insulin.
+In this case, the most the best option It would be to limit your sugar intake rather than use other sweeteners.

-In the 1980s, animal studies were conducted that concluded that stevia may be carcinogenic and cause fertility problems, but the evidence remained inconclusive.
-In 2008, the Office for Sanitary Supervision of Quality food products The United States Drug Administration (FDA) has determined a purified stevia extract (specifically rebaudioside A) to be safe.
+In the 1980s, animal studies concluded that stevia may be carcinogenic and cause fertility problems, but the evidence remained inconclusive.
+In 2008, the Office of Sanitary Supervision of Quality food products The US FDA has determined that purified stevia extract (specifically rebaudioside A) is safe.

 However, whole leaves or crude stevia extract have not been approved for use in foods and beverages due to a lack of research.
-However, numerous testimonials from people claim that whole leaf stevia is a safe alternative to sugar or its artificial counterparts.
-The experience of using this herb for centuries in Japan and South America as a natural sweetener and health product confirms this.
+However, numerous reviews from people claim that whole leaf stevia is a safe alternative to sugar or its artificial analogues.
+The experience of using this herb for centuries in Japan and South America as a natural sweetener and health supplement confirms this.

 And although leaf stevia is not approved for commercial distribution, it is still grown for home use and is actively used in cooking.